What are Proton pump inhibitors (PPIs)?

-Proton pump inhibitors (PPIs) reduce the production of acid by blocking the enzyme in the wall of the stomach that produces acid.
+Proton pump inhibitors (PPIs) are among the most commonly used medications in the world.
+They reduce the production of acid by blocking the enzyme in the wall of the stomach that produces acid.
 Acid is necessary for the formation of most ulcers in the oesophagus, stomach, and duodenum, and the reduction of acid with PPIs prevents ulcers and allows any ulcers that exist in the oesophagus, stomach, and duodenum to heal.
-PPIs are prescribed to treat acid related conditions such as:
+PPIs are prescribed to treat acid-related conditions such as:

 - NSAID-associated ulcer